ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Promise.all vs for…of: Asynchronous JavaScript 🦈 - <a href="https://medium.com/@sharqiewicz/promise-all-vs-for-of-asynchronous-javascript-afd52812905a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Leveling Up: From JavaScript to TypeScript for Beginners - <a href="https://medium.com/@wesmith314/a-beginners-guide-to-typescript-supercharge-your-javascript-af5489e52c91" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kacper Szarkiewicz`**
+✍️ **posted by `Wesley Smith`**

-<blockquote>🦈 Hi I am Sharqi!
-In JavaScript, Promise.all allows multiple promises to be executed concurrently, waiting for all to complete before…</blockquote>
+<blockquote>As a bootcamp graduate, I was constantly on the lookout for technologies that could help me land that coveted first job.
+However, I soon…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>